Ankitha-14/M2-EmbSys/CaseStudy/README.md

 A solitary oscillator transmits and receives ultrasonic waves in an intelligent model ultrasonic sensor.
 This allows the sensor head to be scaled down.

 * Buzzer: It is used to sound effectively with same intensity.
+A buzzer is a little but effective component that adds sound highlights to our project/framework.
+Because of its small and simplified 2-pin construction, it can be used on a breadboard and  shockingly, PCBs, making it a widely used segment in most electronic applications.

 * Crystal Oscillator: It is an electronic oscillator  used for the vibration contains high frequency.

-* Battery: It has to be used to run the whole blindstick.A buzzer is a little but effective component that adds sound highlights to our project/framework.
+* Battery: It has to be used to run the whole blindstick.
-Because of its small and simplified 2-pin construction, it can be used on a breadboard and  shockingly, PCBs, making it a widely used segment in most electronic applications.

 * Wooden Stick: It is the main soiurce for them to walk so all are connected to the stick.

 # High Level requirememnts